My essays about healthy relationships with God, others, & yourself.

 .Our 3-year-old son is learning the value of $ as he spends all his $1 per week on gum.

-We might think of gum as a waste of good money, but to him, this is what he values most.
-He’s had to do some self-reflecting in deciding what he cares about most.
-Someday he’ll figure out that there are better uses for his money, but that’s something he’ll need to figure out on his own.
-Most importantly he’s learning that his parents are trusting him with the responsibility of making his own decisions and that he’ll be living with his decisions.
+We might think of it as a waste of good money, but he’s learning to decide what matters to him.
+Someday he’ll figure out that there are better uses for his money, but he’s got to learn that for himself over time.
+Most importantly he’s learning that adults are trusting him with the responsibility of making his own decisions.

 He is quickly learning which gum pack gets him the most pieces.